Forms: designing a scalable data collection system for schools

 Review with stakeholders & finalise designs

-I presented the latest high-fidelity prototypes to stakeholders for feedback and approval.
-Stakeholder feedback, along with internal testing insights, guided refinements before finalising the designs for development.
+I presented the latest high-fidelity designs for feedback and sign-off.
+Stakeholder input and internal testing insights guided refinements before the final development handoff.

 Handoff to development

-With the designs finalised, we prepared detailed documentation and assets to support a smooth handoff, ensuring the development team had all necessary specifications.
+Once the designs were approved, I prepared detailed documentation and assets to support a smooth handoff, making sure the development team had everything they needed.

 After the snap: the road not taken